-->

 ROSEMARY HUDSON MILLER (CHAIRPERSON)

 With a life-long commitment to justice and advocacy alongside marginalised and oppressed people, Rosemary’s skills in working with people were developed through her professional backgrounds in nursing and youth work.
 Rosemary’s Christian faith is formative in her ethics and approach to the intrinsic value of each human being.
 Her long-standing involvement and commitment to social justice also reflects her deep sense of vocation in the church and in the wider community.
-This commitment has lead Rosemary to pursue advocacy, action and policy development work in areas of indigenous issues, refugees, asylum seekers and detainees, mental health, work rights, and international justice matters.
+This commitment has lead Rosemary to pursue advocacy, action and policy development work in areas of Indigenous issues, refugees, asylum seekers and detainees, mental health, work rights, and international justice matters.
 She continues to engage community and government to bring about change for a more just society.

-BRONWYN GRIEVE (VICE CHAIRPERSON)
+CATHERINE GREEN (VICE CHAIRPERSON)

 JUDITH CHERNYSH (SECRETARY)